Counselling, Psychotherapy and CBT

 Choice

 However difficult our circumstances, we likely have a degree of choice from which we can start to make a change.
-Therapy can help us reflect on what really counts, feel our inner strength, and take the first step.
+Therapy can help us reflect on what really counts, and feel our inner strength to take the first step.

 Holism